National Children's Orchestra of Great Britain: Orchestral Weekends

+Prior to 2026, Orchestral Weekends were known as Project Orchestras.

 Concerts

-The National Orchestras gives six public concerts each year at major concert venues.
+The national orchestras give six public concerts each year at major concert venues.
 The Under 13 and Main Orchestras perform public concerts at the conclusion of their Spring and Summer Residentials, while the Under 12 Orchestra only holds a public concert at the end of its Summer Residential.
 In addition, the Main Orchestra performs a public concert at the end of its Winter Weekend.
 Performances have been given at Symphony Hall, Birmingham, Royal Albert Hall, Bridgewater Hall, Southbank Centre, The Sage Gateshead, Colston Hall, St David's Hall, Leeds Town Hall, Birmingham Town Hall, The Anvil, Basingstoke, Brighton Dome, Barbican Centre, the Bristol Beacon and Nottingham Royal Concert Hall.

-In addition, there are nine family sharing concerts each year: two by each Projects Orchestra and one by the Under 12 Orchestra at the conclusion of their Spring Residential.
+In addition, there are nine family sharing concerts each year: two by each Orchestral Weekend and one by the Under 12 Orchestra at the conclusion of their Spring Residential.

 Repertoire for the concerts is varied and includes Classical, Romantic, 20th and 21st century music, as well as film scores.
 The NCO has commissioned, premiered and played new pieces by contemporary composers such as Matthew Curtis, Rachel Portman, Debbie Wiseman and Kristina Arakelyan.
 The Orchestras have a reputation for tackling challenging repertoire.
 As of 2025, recent performances have included Mussorgsky’s Pictures at an Exhibition (orchestrated by Ravel) and Britten’s The Young Person’s Guide to the Orchestra (Spring 2025, Basingstoke), Shostakovich’s Symphony No. 5 (Winter 2024, Woolwich Works), Stravinsky’s Firebird Suite (1919 version, Summer 2025, Manchester), Rimsky-Korsakov’s Scheherazade (Summer 2025, Portsmouth), Walton’s Henry V and Howard Shore’s The Fellowship of the Ring Symphonic Suite (Summer 2025, Bristol).

+In 2026, NCO will be performing at venues including Bristol Beacon, Liverpool Philharmonic Hall and Wiltshire Music Centre.
+Highlights include, the Under 14 Orchestra’s Cosmic programme, featuring Strauss’s Also sprach Zarathustra and Holst’s The Planets, performed with organist Anna Lapwood, an NCO alumna.
+Other major repertoire across the season includes Gershwin’s An American in Paris, Bernstein’s West Side Story, Copland’s Rodeo and Sibelius’ Finlandia, alongside a range of film and contemporary works.

-In 2024, over 4600 people attended NCO's concerts.
+In 2025, over 4,500 people attended NCO's concerts.

-Horizons Programme
+Non-Auditioned Programmes

-The Horizons Programme grants young people access to high level music making that may not be able to do otherwise.
-This includes side-by-side performances with NCO Orchestras, school performances by music tutors, workshops and free first experience tickets to a NCO public concert.
+The Non-Auditioned Programme grants young people access to high-level music making that may not be able to do otherwise.
+This includes Orchestral Days, side-by-side performances with NCO Orchestras, school performances by music tutors, workshops and free first experience tickets to an NCO public concert.
+In 2025, non-auditioned activity reached 1,293 children.

-NCO also partners with Bristol Beacon, Cathedral Schools Trust and Oak National Academy, who are writing an innovative new primary music curriculum for thousands of children across the country.
+NCO also partners with Bristol Beacon, Cathedral Schools Trust and Oak National Academy, who are writing a new primary music curriculum for thousands of children across the country.
+The 2025 National Main Orchestra were filmed and interviewed during their Spring Residential to provide content for Oak National Academy.
+This was published in November 2025.